 From being a Carer and then the Housekeeper I know how an individual’s needs change on a daily basis, so I like to support them in any way possible.
 I like to keep all areas of the home to an exceptional high standard of cleanliness, so that our residents and their families feel cared for and safe when they need it most.
 I take immense pride in my work and I strive to make a difference to both the Resident’s and my colleagues in a warm and friendly home.

 In my spare time, I am my Mum’s main carer, and enjoy spending time with my husband, children and grandchildren, as well as taking our dogs for walks in the country.

 I started working at Woodleigh as a care assistant, and have held various roles in the homes leading up to my current role as Systems Manager.
 I like anything technical and always have a few projects on the go – probably too many!
 In my spare time I play for Mansfield Cricket Club, and love nothing more than being with my Family.

 Before I joined the WoodleighCare team I have worked in Maintenance for most of career, from schools to racecourses.
 One of the main perks of my job is that I meet a lot of people and get to know them and their family.

 Outside of work I can rarely keep still and am always looking for something new to build or repair!

-My role is very varied within WoodleighCare and involves me working accross both Woodleigh and Baily House, from managing invoices, to helping the Residents with their receipts, and everything inbetween.
+My role is very varied within WoodleighCare and involves me working across both Woodleigh and Baily House, from managing invoices, to helping the residents with their receipts, and everything in between.